 Slowly, I began to reframe and redefine my life and my music around my new found faith.
 I began writing worship music and generally began exploring the spiritual underpinnings behind my craft.
 I started a project recording studio with a friend and began to produce local Christian artists—for free.
 I formed a Christian jazz fusion group, VESPERS, and we were able to play hundreds of gigs in northern California as well as release three albums which received modest airplay.
 It was in this group that a theology of art began to form within me.
 I began to see that we are artists primarily because God is the Creator Artist—and we are made in His image.
 Art, then, is a means through which we can commune with God, grow spiritually, and reflect His nature.

 Soon after making a decision to follow Christ, I became part of brand new church in Folsom, California, called Oak Hills.
 And it was this church that eventually asked me to come on staff as their worship pastor.
 My wife and I made the decision to leave a lucrative job in aerospace to come on staff in 1990, and I still minister there today.

 It is really an immense privilege to use the talents and passions God gave me to further His Kingdom, to lead His people in worship and to be a part of growing a community of Christian artists.
 And if you think about it, God gave me the desire of my heart, to be in a place where I can make good music and move people.
 And I actually get to do it for a living.

 Note: Manuel is currently the Creative Arts Pastor for Oak Hills Church in Folsom.
-He has been happily married to and hopelessly in love with his wife, Debbie, for twenty eight years, and they have four awesome children living in El Dorado Hills, California.
+He has been happily married to and hopelessly in love with his wife, Debbie, for thirty years, and they have four awesome children living in El Dorado Hills, California.